Qarj/WebImblaze/README.md

 There are many working examples in the examples folder.

+For additional examples, study the self tests in the selftest\substeps folder.

 ## WebInject Self Test

 WebInject uses WebInject to test itself.
 The self tests are organised by feature name.